 After the End of Affirmative Action: Pathways Forward

-Only a few hours after the SFFA ruling came out, the then President-elect of Harvard University, Claudine Gay, released a video responding to the ruling.
-In the video, Guy, acknowledged that the decision will “change how we pursue the educational benefits of diversity.”
-Guy added that “In the coming weeks, we will be working to understand the decision and its implications for our policies.”
-Other universities, public officials and commentators started evaluating the implications of the SFFA decision that ended the use of race-conscious admission programs as we knew it.
-They joined a growing body of scholarship that expected this outcome and tried to evaluate its implications on institutions of higher education, as well as, the educational system, government and the workforce.
-This body of literature focusing on the how question, on the ways universities are still permitted to increase racial diversity in their school is only likely to grow in the next months and years.
+Only a few hours after the SFFA ruling was issued, the then President-elect of Harvard University, Claudine Gay, released a video in response.
+In it, Guy acknowledged that the decision would “change how we pursue the educational benefits of diversity,” adding that: “In the coming weeks, we will be working to understand the decision and its implications for our policies.”
+Other universities, public officials, and commentators began evaluating the implications of the SFFA decision, which ended the use of once permissible race-conscious admission programs.
+They joined a growing body of scholarship, having expected this outcome, was endeavoring to evaluate its implications for institutions of higher education as well as for the education system, government, and the workforce.
+This literature, focusing on the how question—the ways universities are still permitted to increase racial diversity in their school—is only likely to grow in the coming months and years.

-Yet, another important aspect of the SFFA decision that warrants public and scholarly attention: the why question.
-The conservative supermajority of the 2023 Court was not convinced that race-conscious affirmative action is worth saving.
-But, this fight, it was clear to many, was doomed.
-It is now the fight over the public opinion over affirmative action that matters, and affirmative action seems to be losing there too.
-Americans are losing track of what is at stake in losing affirmative action and why it matters.
-Today, most Americans think college admission should not consider race and ethnicity, according to several recent surveys.
-While affirmative action has always been a controversial issue in the United States, I argue that that the utilitarian case for diversity that has become the controlling rationale for affirmative action, is not doing a good enough job in explaining to the public what is at stake in the battle over affirmative action.
+A no less important aspect of the SFFA decision that warrants public and scholarly attention is the why question.
+The conservative supermajority of the 2023 Court was not convinced that race-conscious affirmative action should be saved.
+And even before the SSFA decision was issued, it was clear to many that the battle to save these measures was doomed.
+Now, it is the fight for public opinion concerning affirmative action that matters, and affirmative action seems to be losing in that sphere as well.
+Americans are losing sight of what is at stake in jettisoning affirmative action and why this issue is vital.
+According to several recent surveys, most Americans today think college admissions programs should not consider race and ethnicity.
+While affirmative action has always been a controversial issue in the United States, I argue that that the utilitarian case for diversity, which has become the controlling rationale for affirmative action, does not adequately or effectively explain to the public what is at stake in the battle over affirmative action.

-First, it is important to rightly diagnose the problem.
-Critics, on the other hand, mourned the loss of remedial rationales for affirmative action, and warned that diversity is "a serious distraction in the ongoing efforts to achieve racial justice."
-But, this article argues that there is nothing wrong with the diversity rationale pe-se.
-The analysis conducted in the article shows that diversity is rather an empty vessel that can carry different values.
-According to the Merriam-Webster dictionary, diversity is “the condition of having or being composed of differing elements.
-[E]specially: the inclusion of people of different races… cultures, etc. in a group or organization” The question of why this condition is worth fighting for, is a totally different one, and it has, this paper showed, shifted dramatically over time: from interests in rectifying past injustice and democratic aspirations towards utilitarian pedagogical and market benefits.
+First, it is important to diagnose the problem correctly.
+Some critics mourn the defeat of remedial rationales for racial discrimination and warn that diversity is “a serious distraction in the ongoing efforts to achieve racial justice.”
+It is argued in this article, however, that there is nothing wrong with the diversity rationale per se.
+Rather, as my analysis shows, diversity is an empty—neutral—vessel that can carry different values.
+According to the Merriam-Webster Dictionary, diversity is “the condition of having or being composed of differing elements.
+[E]specially: the inclusion of people of different races . . . cultures, etc. in a group or organization.”
+The question of why this measure is worth fighting for is a totally different one than that of its what, or its specific content.
+As this paper shows, the answers to the why question have shifted dramatically over time: from an interest in rectifying past injustice and democratic aspirations towards utilitarian pedagogical and market benefits.